Skip to main content

 The number one cause of dark spots is sun damage.
 When stimulated by harmful UV rays, melanocytes react by releasing melanin which acts as a natural sunscreen.
 Melanin is useful because it absorbs the energy from UV rays and redistributes it.
 However, the sun can trigger the production of too much melanin, causing dark spots and patches of skin.

 The sun is not just the root problem for sun spots, it also causes the dark marks that we call age spots or liver spots.
-This type of hyperpigmentation is also caused by sun damage, accumulated over many years of exposure.
-“As you age,” says Harvard Medical School, “Years of being in the sun start to add up.”
+This type of hyperpigmentation is also caused by sun damage, accumulated over many years of exposure.“As you age,” according to Harvard Health Publishing, “years of being in the sun start to add up.”
 Most common in adults over the age of 55, these tan, brown or black spots tend to speckle the areas most exposed to the sun: face, hands, back, feet and shoulders.
 Aging can also intensify the appearance of hyperpigmentation for two reasons.
 First, as we age, melanocytes decrease in number but increase in size and pigment production.
-Second, skin that is older tends to look thinner, paler and more translucent, emphasizing the appearance of dark spots.
+Second, older skin tends to look thinner, paler and more translucent, emphasizing the appearance of dark spots.

 Closeup on hyperpigmentation or dark spots on forehead